NicoDaoMoney/astroport-core/contracts/tokenomics/xastro_token/README.md

-# Astroport xASTRO Token
+# Astroport xNICO Token

-This is the Astroport xASTRO token implementation.
+This is the Astroport xNICO token implementation.

 ---